dancingdogss/project_facultate/DOCUMENTATION3.0.md

 - **/dashboard** — Show sales stats, top products, and low-stock alerts.
 - **/profits** — Show recent profits.
 - **/exportprofits** — Export profits as CSV.
+- **/allorders** — Interactive admin interface to filter orders by User, Order ID, Product, or Date, with grouped and copy-friendly output.
+- **Product Stock Alerts** — Admins are notified when product stock drops below a threshold.
+- **Order Status Notifications** — Users are notified automatically when their order status changes.
+- **Order Filtering & Search** — Admins can filter orders by user, product, date, or status; users can search their own order history.
+- **Main Menu Buttons** — All main menu buttons and flows work seamlessly with the new order filtering logic.

 All of the above have been tested and are working as intended.